o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

 #### UseTexture

-Sets a "use texture" shader option to false if a "use texture" property is false, or if an `Image` type property has no image bound.
+Sets a use-texture *shader option* to false if a use-texture *property* is false, or if an `Image` type property has no image bound.

 Arguments:
 * **textureProperty**: The name of an `Image` type property.
 * **useTextureProperty**: The name of a `bool` type property.
 This property will also be hidden if the texture property is null.
 * **dependentProperties**: (optional) A list of other properties that are irrelevant when no texture is being used.
 These will be hidden or disabled when the texture is null or unused.
 * **shaderTags**: (optional) If provided, the shader option will only be set on this list of shaders.
 See **tags** in the [Shaders](#shaders) section.
-* **shaderOption**: The name of the "use texture" shader option to set.
+* **shaderOption**: The name of the use-texture shader option to set.

 Example JSON:
 ```json